iwan-rg/ARC-WMI/README.md

 ## License

-This data made available by IWAN research group.
-Under the Creative Commons Attribution 4.0 International license.
+This data made available by IWAN research group under the Creative Commons Attribution 4.0 International license.
 To view a copy of this license, visit [https://creativecommons.org/licenses/by-nc-sa/4.0/].